purescript/package-sets/CONTRIBUTING.md

 All changes go through pull requests.

-There are some criterias that packages being added should comply to.
+There are some criterias that packages being added should comply to:

-If you use [bower][bower]:
+- _You should use `pulp version` to version your package._
-- `bower i -p` should run succesfully
+  The reason is that the tag should start with the `v` prefix
-- The published tag should start with the `v` prefix.
+- _You should use `pulp publish` to publish your package._
-  In general you should use `pulp version` and `pulp publish`, and everything will be fine.
+  The reason is that since there are two distribution methods for packages (the Bower registry and the package sets), we rely on the Bower registry to act as a "central registry of package names" for both methods, in order to prevent divergence in the ecosystem (e.g. having two different codebases for a package called "prelude")

-If you don't use bower, get in touch by [opening an issue][issues], as the maintainers' tools might need some adjustments.
+- `bower i -p` should run successfully

 ## Releases